4 min read

 With Jetonomy

 Trust levels are configured in Jetonomy > Settings > Trust Levels.
-New members automatically start with limited permissions (can’t post links, limited posts per day).
+New members automatically start with limited permissions: no link posting, capped daily posts.
 As they contribute, they earn higher trust levels with more access.
-You set the thresholds once and the system runs on its own.
+You set the thresholds once and the system handles the rest.

 With bbPress

 Assign user roles manually: Keymaster (full control), Moderator (manage content), Participant (standard member), Spectator (read only).
 For spam protection, install and activate Akismet.
-For more advanced moderation, you’ll need add-ons like GD bbPress Tools.
+For more advanced moderation, add-ons like GD bbPress Tools extend what the core plugin can do.

 Step 5: Add Your Forum to Your Site Navigation